The front of the Happy Burro restaurant - one of the best things to do in Beatty, Nevada

 2. Gamble at the Stagecoach Casino

-The economy was so good that the thriving mines even supported a local stock exchange.
-Sadly, in less than a decade, it was all over.
-The mines were depleted and as production dwindled, people had to make the difficult decision to move on and look for work elsewhere.
+It even offered electricity and running water.
+The economy was so good that the mines even supported a local stock exchange.
+Sadly, in less than a decade after it began, it was all over.
+The mines were depleted.
+As production dwindled, people made the difficult decision to move on and look for work elsewhere.

 5. See the Goldwell Open Air Museum

-Also in Rhyolite, check out the quirky public art and sculptures at the Goldwell Open Air Museum.
-This outdoor art museum of sorts surrounds the Rhyolite ghost town and is one of the very unique things to do in Beatty.
+Just outside Rhyolite, check out the public art and sculptures at Goldwell Open Air Museum.
+This outdoor art museum – of sorts – surrounds the ghost town and is one of the very unique things to do in Beatty.
+Some of the sculptures are a bit strange but that just adds to the character of this part of the desert.

 6. Visit the Tom Kelly Bottle House

-One of the more surprising structure in Rhyolite is the Tom Kelly Bottle House.
-Yes, this house is made entirely of bottles from the aforementioned saloons in Rhyolite.
+One of the most surprising structures in Rhyolite is the Tom Kelly Bottle House – yes, a house made entirely of bottles from the aforementioned saloons in Rhyolite.
 Built in 1905, the story goes that since wood was hard to come by in this area, Mr. Kelly decided to build his house with bottles.

 Due to the popularity of the saloons in town, it’s rumored that he was able to collect enough bottles to build the house in less than six months.
+Once completed, Mr. Kelly sold $5 raffle tickets and raffled the house off.
+The winning family lived there until 1914.

-7. Look For Donkeys
+7. Search For Donkeys

 As the highest producer of gold, silver and barite in the United States, there are approximately 200k mines in the state of Nevada.
 Workers relied heavily on burros or donkeys to help move their products.